 St George's Sixth Form comes as a "package" of strict discipline, strict dress code, clear expectations and high standards.
-On entry to the Sixth Form, we issue a student/parent guide so that students can "get it right", negating any need for them to claim they "did not know".
+On entry to the Sixth Form, we provide clear guidance so that students can "get it right", negating any need for them to claim they "did not know".
 A student who applies to join our Sixth Form is "signing up" for this whole package.

 "I am so glad to be studying A Levels at St George's.
 The Sixth Form has a great combination of independent study and structure.
 Although it may not work for everyone, the disciplined environment means I am consistently striving to reach my potential.
-This makes it easy to balance the large but manageable workload as well as enjoying the privileges of Sixth Form life.
-Since joining Year 12, I have felt a great sense of community amongst the year group.
-Even in these unusual times, I feel integrated within the whole school.
+This makes it easy to balance the large, but manageable workload as well as enjoying the privileges of Sixth Form life.
+Since joining Year 12, I have felt a great sense of community amongst the year group and feel integrated within the whole school.
 When surrounded by subject teachers and tutors who are always there to help and genuinely want the best for me, I find myself only too willing to give back to younger years through mentoring and in any other way possible.
-To me that is what makes the atmosphere at this school so special."
+To me, that is what makes the atmosphere at this school so special."